 - What are their results with this type of case?

 Talking with Adjusters- 1 Week to the End of Treatment.

 Most personal injury victims will be contacted by an insurance adjuster within the few days after an accident.
 The more serious the accident the more likely that it is then an adjuster would contact you.
 With minor accidents the adjuster still may contact you wanting information from you relative to the claim.

 One of the first things that an adjuster would seek would be a recorded statement from you regarding your injuries and the accident.
 It is important to note that the statement is not so much to learn about the case as it is to be able to defend the case.
-Many very good personal injury attorneys advise against giving a recorded statement.
+Many of the best personal injury attorneys advise against giving a recorded statement.
 Never forget that an adjuster particularly for a third party who was negligent is not on your side.
 Their job is to pay as little as possible on any specific case.
 The more serious the injury the more likely that the adjuster would be friendly to you with the hope you don’t hire a lawyer!
 Here are the top 10 adjuster tricks for car accident victims.

 Some companies contact accident victims right away in an attempt to secure an early settlement.
 They use techniques such as “estimating” future medical but require a full release which would bar you to come back for additional payments if the medical exceeds the estimate.
 Settling the case while you’re still being treated or worse don’t know the full diagnosis is a mistake.
 For those who hire an attorney, the attorney will handle all settlement negotiations and communications with the insurance company.